-The BCHR started at a boarding facility, Mahrapo Farms, in 1981.
+The BCHR started at a boarding facility, Mahrapo Farm Stables, in 1981.
 At that time, many people realized that the 17 acres of farmland was special and wanted to honor and preserve it.

 Once the land was preserved, the real work began.
 The goal was to protect the integrity of the farm and the priority was to protect and care for all of the horses, providing a sanctuary and forever home.